Extension Program Specialist Inathan.firstname.lastname@example.org (979) 458-5915

-As Extension program specialist for the Texas Water Resources Institute, Nathan Glavy works on watershed planning projects and trainings, as well as water quality and riparian education.
+As Extension program specialist for the Texas Water Resources Institute, Nathan Glavy works on the development and execution of watershed planning projects and trainings, the watershed coordinator development program, and the water quality and riparian education programs.
 He also provides leadership for various research and extension projects, working with university faculty, state, local and federal government agencies and stakeholders, to address statewide water-related issues.